RaymondSHANG/RaymondSHANG.github.io/_posts/2022-08-18-Rmarkdown-auto-parameters.md

 By default, when you knit a XXX.md file, a XXX.pdf (or XXX.html, based on you output styles) will be generated.
 This is not flexible, as your file will be covered by a second runs with different ".md" call.\
 To overcome this, you could either rename your output file, or specify <i>output_file</i> when you call "rmarkdown::render()" function as shown above.\
 {{note}}
-So far, I do not find a way to specify flexible to render inside a yaml header, and set flexible output_file there. </br>
+So far, I do not find a way to specify flexible to render inside a yaml header, and set flexible output_file there. <br>
 A close solution is from [Floris Padt](https://stackoverflow.com/questions/28500096/r-markdown-variable-output-name) in stackoverflow.
 However, the output filename is fixed in this solution(Shown below).
 {{end}}
 ````